zerosonesfun/Surfle/README.md

 1. Click the **Surfle** icon to open the popup.
 2. Toggle **Surfle Mode** on to surf the official webring.
-3. Or switch to **Bookmarks Mode** and pick your own webring-style folder.
+3. Or switch to **Bookmarks Mode** and pick your own webring folder.
+Any browser bookmarks folder with webring in the name is selectable.
 4. Click **Start Surfle** and use keyboard arrows (← →) or mobile taps to navigate.

 ---